mmtk/mmtk-julia/README.md

 export MMTK_PLAN := Immix
 ```

-If you have done a debug build of the binding, make sure to also set `MMTK_BUILD=debug` before building Julia.
+If you would like to do a debug build of the binding, make sure to also set `MMTK_BUILD=debug` before building Julia.

 ### Rust FFI bindings from Julia